DataDog/documentation/content/en/tracing/setup/go.md

   tag: "Advanced Usage"
   text: "Advanced Usage"
 ---
+## Compatibilty Requirements

+The Go Tracer requires Go `1.12+` and Datadog Agent `>= 5.21.1`.
+For a full list of supported libraries, visit the [Compatibility Requirements][1] page.

 ## Installation and Getting Started

-For configuration instructions and details about using the API, see the Datadog [API documentation][1].
+For configuration instructions and details about using the API, see the Datadog [API documentation][2].
 For manual instrumentation, use the [integrations section](#integrations) below for Go libraries and frameworks supporting automatic instrumentation.

-For a description of the terminology used in APM, see the [Getting started with APM section][2].
-For details about contributing, check the official repository [README.md][3].
+For a description of the terminology used in APM, see the [Getting started with APM section][3].
+For details about contributing, check the official repository [README.md][4].

-Consult the [migration document][4] if you need to migrate from an older version of the tracer (e.g. v<0.6.x) to the newest version.
+Consult the [migration document][5] if you need to migrate from an older version of the tracer (e.g. v<0.6.x) to the newest version.

 ### Installation

-If you already have a Datadog account you can find [step-by-step instructions][5] in our in-app guides for either host-based or container-based set ups.
+If you already have a Datadog account you can find [step-by-step instructions][6] in our in-app guides for either host-based or container-based set ups.

-First [install and configure the Datadog Agent][6].
-See the additional documentation for [tracing Docker applications][7] or [Kubernetes applications][8].
+First [install and configure the Datadog Agent][7].
+See the additional documentation for [tracing Docker applications][8] or [Kubernetes applications][9].

 Next, install the Go tracer from its canonical import path: